NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ---
 title: "Celica Audio and Nav Upgrade"
 summary: "A sort-of helpful guide on how to remove the Toyota ST205's stock audio system and replacing it with a complete new sound system with a reverse camera."
-description: "Upgrading 1996 Celica audio equipment to the 21st century"
+description: "A guide on upgrading an 1996 ST205 Celica's audio equipment to the 21st century"
 date: 2022-01-18T19:52:22-07:00
 draft: false
 toc: false